EarlArugay/RC-CAR-ASA/README.md

 The system consists of a wireless controller transmitting commands to the onboard microcontroller.
 The microcontroller processes control signals and drives the motor driver to control vehicle movement.

 ## Repository Structure
-- `hardware/` – Schematics, PCB designs, BOM
+- `hardware/` – Schematics, 3d designs, BOM
 - `firmware/` – Embedded source code
 - `docs/` – System diagrams and technical notes
 - `media/` – Project photos and demo videos